datene/chicken/README.md

 - [ ] NAVBAR goed doorlinken en stylen

 - [ ] Check if email works!
+- [ ] Add link from email to challenge with token
 - [ ] Make template for how we email the Checkpoints
 - [ ] Make template for end score: after week 4: who is winner and who lost!